 Based on the Solar Hijri calendar.
-Dates are for 2020 (years 1398 and1398 on the Solar calendar)
+Dates are for 2020-2021 (the year 1399 on the Solar calendar)

 20 to 23 March / 1 to 4 Farvardin: "Nowruz".
 The Iranian New Year.
 It's the most important national celebration in Iran, and it's really a unique experience for visitors.
 The precise date of New Year Eve can slightly change while it's based on the exact moment of the vernal equinox, but it's usually on the 20th or 21st March.
 The four first days of the new year are off, as all Iranians are visiting their families and enjoying the celebrations.
 The Nowruz holidays are longer though, with most people out of work and schools closed.
 It usually starts one week before Nowruz (around the 14th of March) to the end of two weeks after (around the 3rd of April).

-These celebrations are also based on the Solar Hijri calendar, for 2020.
+These celebrations are also based on the Solar Hijri calendar, for 2020-2021.

-11 February / 22 Bahman: "Magnificent Victory of the Islamic Revolution of Iran".
+10 February / 22 Bahman: "Magnificent Victory of the Islamic Revolution of Iran".
 This day marks the anniversary of Khomeini's return to Iran in 1979 and thus the culmination of the Islamic Revolution.
 Large and crowded marches are organized in every city of Iran, starting in the morning, around 9:30, to coincide with the arrival time of Ruhollah Khomeini on Iran's soil.

 19 March / 29 Esfand: "Oil Nationalization Day".
 This day off commemorates the nationalization, by the Iranian Parliament in 1951, of the Anglo-Iranian Oil Company and takes place just one day before Nowruz.
 It's a major event in modern Iran history, which led to the pursuit of Iranian national sovereignty.

-31st March / 12 Farvardin: "Iranian Islamic Republic Day".
+31 March / 12 Farvardin: "Iranian Islamic Republic Day".
 This national holiday celebrates the anniversary of the establishment by referendum of the Islamic Republic of Iran in 1979.

 3 June / 14 Khordad: "Heart-Rending Departure of the Great Leader of the Islamic Republic of Iran".
 This mourning day commemorates the death of Ayatollah Khomeini, Iran's supreme leader, in 1989.
 The biggest celebrations take place in Tehran, Qom and Khomeini's place of birth.